 The After School Programs Coordinator

-Every family will work with Mimi Coleman at some point in their time at Gordon.
+Every family will work with Jenny Alario at some point in their time at Gordon.

-She coordinates the 3:20-5:30pm Gators and YAP programs, and also manages three seasons of enrichments, daylong coverage on conference days and certain holidays, summer camp and the occasional evening program.
+She coordinates the 3:20-5:30pm Gators and YAP programs, and also manages coverage on conference days and certain holidays, and summer camp.
 Introduce yourself, and your child, and get to know her team.

-Anne Marie Ticaric is the Development Assistant who provides database and logistical support for the department.
+Anne Marie Ticaric is the Advancement and Admissions Services Manager who provides database and logistical support for the department.

 Communications Director Geoff Griffin is responsible for much of the school’s photography and written communication.
 Bring him questions about the website, weekly emails, and mailings.